 My role has evolved and changed the past couple of years.
 The kids grew up, started school and started becoming their own persons.
 I started craving being back out in the business world, so I came out from behind the scenes and started working with Lenny at his company and now I only spend two days with MEM, which is mostly time with little M. We try to sneak in special time whenever possible, as well Laudalino and I still live in the little cottage, which we have grown to love, and we keep an open door policy with MEM.

 Now you are probably asking yourself what does this all have to do with ‘Candy Chicken‘.
-This past weekend, I stayed with MEM for three nights while W & E, took a long weekend.
-It is always fun for the four of us to have these “SUPER BIG SPECIAL NIGHTS” as it means lots of fun, games, playtime and cooking together (the girls loved peeling shrimp & making meatballs this time around) Unfortunately, we do have to schedule time to EAT!
+This past weekend, I stayed with MEM for three nights while W & E took a long weekend.
+It is always fun for the four of us to have these “SUPER BIG SPECIAL NIGHTS” as it means lots of fun, games, playtime, and cooking together (the girls loved peeling shrimp & making meatballs this time around) Unfortunately, we do have to schedule a time to EAT!
 Evelyn as well as her mother, make this great grilled chicken.
 ‘Candy Chicken’.
 This is a great dish, that any child will love, young or old.
 It is moist, crispy, slightly tart and slightly sweet.
 We served it with steamed white corn and melted butter.

 ** serves four

-1 cut up chicken, cleaned, patted dry
+- 1 cut up chicken, cleaned, patted dry

-1/2 cup butter
+- 1/2 cup butter

-1 lemon, juiced
+- 1 lemon, juiced

-1/3 cup brown sugar
+- 1/3 cup brown sugar

-1 teaspoon paprika
+- 1 teaspoon paprika

-Melt butter.
+- Melt butter.
 Add sugar and lemon juice, stir over low heat, until sugar is melted.
 Stir in paprika and season with salt, to taste.

-Lightly season chicken with salt.
+- Lightly season chicken with salt.
 Heat bbq according to your directions.
 Grill chicken until almost cooked through.

-The last 15 minutes, lightly baste all sides of the chicken and continue grilling until golden.
+- The last 15 minutes, lightly baste all sides of the chicken and continue grilling until golden.